Effective free-fermionic form factors and the XY spin chain: Introduction

 However, the complete understanding has not been achieved and recently the QTM methods were revisited to address correlation function for the XX spin-chain \cite{Ghmann2020,Ghmann2019a1,Ghmann2020l}.
 Moreover, new systematic approaches for correlation functions in the Ising model for low density \cite{10.21468/SciPostPhys.9.3.033} and in the Lieb--Liniger model for the strong-coupling expansions \cite{Etienne2} have been proposed.
 The generalization of Smirnov's form factor axioms for the thermodynamic states has been formulated in Ref. \cite{CortsCubero2019} and successfully applied to the reconstruction of the generalized hydrodynamic description of the correlation functions \cite{CortesCubero2020,Cubero1}.

-In this work we develop a heuristic approach to address correlation functions at finite density of states.
+In this work we develop a heuristic approach to address asymptotics of correlation functions at finite density of states.
 Our main motivating example is the XY spin chain in a transverse magnetic field.
-On one hand it allows to get exact answers for spin-spin correlation functions in terms of Toeplitz or Fredholm determinants and on the other hand matches the complexity of generic systems.
+On one hand these systems were analyzed extensively in literature and the exact answers for spin-spin correlation functions in terms of Toeplitz or Fredholm determinants are known.
+On the other hand the complexity of excitation is the same as for generic systems.
 As we have mentioned above, this complexity is combinatorial in nature and reflects the fact that each form factor for the thermal states is exponentially small so the number of relevant form factors is exponentially large.
 This makes direct computation of the corresponding sum for the correlation functions notoriously difficult and force researchers to focus at most on the two particle-hole excitations \cite{DeNardis2015,SciPostPhys.1.2.015,DeNardis2018,Panfil2020}, consider semiclassical approximations \cite{PhysRevLett.78.2220} or develop other approximation schemes \cite{10.21468/SciPostPhys.9.3.033,Etienne2}.

 We deal with this problem in a different manner.
 Namely, to describe the spin-spin correlation function evaluated on a state with finite density of entropy (energy) we introduce \textit{effective} form factors for the fermions with the modified phase shift that absorbs information about the state and significantly simplifies combinatorics of excitations making it essentially analogous to the zero-temperature case.
 Here we have to emphasize that the expressions of form factors was inspired by the XX spin chain \cite{Colomo1992,Colomo1993,Colomo1997,Izergin_2000}, rather than genuine spin form factors in the Ising/XY models \cite{Bugrii2004,Gehlen2008,Iorgov2011a,Iorgov2011b,Iorgov2011}.